LiberTEM/LiberTEM/docs/source/architecture.rst

 in-memory database, but for ease of deployment, we decided to integrate this into the API server.

-Processing is done in an asynchronous fashion; if you start a job using the internal interfaces, the request immediately returns, but you get notifications about status changes, or you can explicitly query the API server about a specific job.
-This asynchronous interface is wrapped with a synchronous version for the public-facing API for simpler use in scripts.
+Processing is done in an asynchronous fashion; if you start a job using the HTTP API, the request immediately returns, but you get notifications about status changes and results on the websocket channel, or you can explicitly query the API server about a specific job.
+API calls in the Python API are synchronous for keeping it easy to use.

 As UI, we use a web-based interface.
 This allows LiberTEM to work in cloud environment as well as locally on a single node.
 We can benefit from